 - Your valid passport for more than 6 months after your planned entry into the US.

 - A signed Form I-864, Affidavit of Support from the US petitioner (applicant’s spouse).

 - Medical examination and vaccination documents.

 - Proof of marriage documents.
+This could be:

 - Two photographs per individual according to the US Visa Photo Requirements.

 - Court and criminal records and/or police certificate.

 - If you served in the military, you must bring your military records.

 Once you collect all your required documents for US visa, you can look at health insurance options.
 You can find the best plan that meets your needs and compare health insurance plans.